snoopycrimecop/ome-help/README.md

 Individual files for the pages contain the variables to be inserted in the appropriate field in default.html for: page title, menu ID, PDF name and description metadata and text.
-Pages and can be written in HTML or Markdown.
+Pages can be written in HTML or Markdown.
 They have a short header and then the page content in the form:

 /---